kript/unofficial_irods_documentation/unofficial_irods_documentation/docs/Initial_deployment.md

 #### Network

-Since the iRODS catalog provider will be making lots a requests to the DBMS with nearly all of these requests and their responses only requiring a small amount of data being transferred, the latency of the network connection between the catalog provider and the DBMS should be as small as reasonably possible.
+Since the iRODS catalog provider will be making lots of requests to the DBMS with nearly all of these requests and their responses only requiring a small amount of data being transferred, the latency of the network connection between the catalog provider and the DBMS should be as small as reasonably possible.

 Network throughput is not that important.
 Over a one day period, CyVerse observed their catalog database had an average throughput of 4 MiB/s with a peak of 11 MiB/s.